CoderDojoTrento/turtle-pyscript/README.md

 Typically for videogames you would choose `<canvas>`, as svg is slower for videogames but since lib is thought for educational purposes svg is sufficient.

+## File paths

+Pyscript needs a way to find your python files.

+If you deploy to a server with a subpath you have to set PATH [template](https://docs.pyscript.net/2024.8.2/user-guide/configuration/#files) in accordingly in [pyscript.json](pyscript.json)

+For example, normally the `PATH` would be just `/` but in the demo https://coderdojotrento.github.io/turtle-pyscript/  the `PATH` must be set to  `/turtle-pyscript`

 ## Credits and inspiration